-12. Find some great vintage pieces at these Bay Area thrift shops
+4. Find some great vintage pieces at these local thrift shops and vintage shops

-Do you know where the best thrift shops are in the Bay Area?
+Do you know where to go secondhand shopping in the Bay Area?
 We asked our Instagram followers for their recommendations, and they didn’t disappoint!
-Here are a few of our favorites:
+Read our roundups for inspiration:

 We love San Francisco for its vibrant culture, history, and resources, but it’s no secret that living here costs a pretty penny.
 Whether you’re a college student on a budget, or a bargain hunter wanting to see the sights, this list of free admission days will certainly help you get started.

 - First Tuesdays: de Young Museum & Legion of Honor

 - Also free every Saturday for Bay Area residents

 - Also free daily for SF City & County Residents